 In response, the Conservancy and its partners are protecting and restoring three important tributaries of the Colorado River, the West’s iconic, wild river and a critical source of water for people and wildlife.
 These tributaries — the Gila River, San Juan River and Rio Nutria — are stressed by redirected flows, non-native invasive plants, droughts and growing water demand.

-The Gila River supports extraordinary biodiversity and a thriving farming community.
+The Gila River supports extraordinary biodiversity along with thriving farming and ranching communities.

 To address these issues, the Conservancy is: